purpleidea/mgmt/DOCUMENTATION.md

 Point to a graph file to run on the remote host specified within.
 This parameter can be used multiple times if you'd like to remotely run on multiple hosts in parallel.

+####`--allow-interactive`
+Allow interactive prompting for SSH passwords if there is no authentication method that works.

+####`--ssh-priv-id-rsa`
+Specify the path for finding SSH keys.
+This defaults to `~/.ssh/id_rsa`.
+To never use this method of authentication, set this to the empty string.

+####`--cconns`
+The maximum number of concurrent remote ssh connections to run.
+This defaults to `0`, which means unlimited.

+####`--no-caching`
+Don't allow remote caching of the remote execution binary.
+This will require the binary to be copied over for every remote execution, but it limits the likelihood that there is leftover information from the configuration process.

 ####`--prefix <path>`
 Specify a path to a custom working directory prefix.
 This directory will get